 The TGA explains that this category is used when a report does not contain sufficient information to determine which HPV vaccine was administered.
 Reference is made to the two strains common to all HPV vaccines, type 16 and type 18.

-The internal AEMS statistics, which relate mainly to quadrivalent Gardasil, have only come to light thanks to a Freedom of Information (FOI) request made by Michelle Stubbs, whose daughter Asha became seriously ill after HPV vaccination in 2007 and 2008.
+The internal AEMS statistics, which relate mainly to quadrivalent Gardasil, have only come to light thanks to a Freedom of Information (FOI) request made by Michelle Stubbs, whose daughter Asha became seriously ill after HPV vaccination.

 Stubbs, who lives in northern Queensland, is organising a class action lawsuit against Merck, who manufacture Gardasil and Gardasil 9.
 For the past couple of years she has been doggedly chasing up information, putting questions to the TGA and the Department of Health about her daughter’s case and HPV vaccination in general.